-And there aren’t many side dishes that take abut 3 minutes to prep before roasting for about 20 minutes.
-Spend another couple minutes while they’re roasting making the onion-dijon sauce and you’ve just upped the yum factor – and the presentation factor, too.
+And there aren’t many side dishes that take about 3 minutes to prep before roasting for about 20 minutes.
+Spend another couple of minutes while they’re roasting making the onion-dijon sauce and you’ve just upped the yum factor – and the presentation factor, too.

 - 1 pound fresh asparagus, washed with the ends cut off